 As is typical in the semiconductor and other high technology industries, from time to time, others have asserted, and may in the future assert, that the Company s products or manufacturing processes infringe their intellectual property rights.
 In this regard, the Company is engaged in litigation with Rambus, Inc. (Rambus) relating to certain of Rambus patents and certain of the Company s claims and defenses.
 Lawsuits between Rambus and the Company are pending in the United States, Germany, France, the United Kingdom and Italy.
 The Company also is engaged in litigation with Motorola, Inc. (Motorola) and Freescale Semiconductor, Inc. (Freescale) relating to certain of the Company s patents and certain of Freescale s patents.
 A lawsuit between Motorola and Freescale and the Company is pending in the U.S. District Court for the Western District of Texas (Austin).
-The above lawsuits pertain to certain of the Company s SDRAM and DDR DRAM products, which account for a significant portion of net sales.
+The Company also is engaged in litigation with Tessera, Inc. (Tessera) relating to certain of Tessera s patents.
+A lawsuit between Tessera and the Company is pending in the U.S. District Court for the Eastern District of Texas (Marshall).
+The above lawsuits pertain to certain of the Company is SDRAM, DDR SDRAM, and DDR2 SDRAM products, which account for a significant portion of net sales.
 The Company is unable to predict the outcome of assertions of infringement made against the Company.
-A court determination that the Company s products or manufacturing processes infringe the intellectual property rights of others could result in significant liability and/or require the Company to make material changes to its products and/or manufacturing processes.
-Any of the foregoing could have a material adverse effect on the Company s business, results of operations or financial condition.
+A court determination that the Company is products or manufacturing processes infringe the intellectual property rights of others could result in significant liability and/or require the Company to make material changes to its products and/or manufacturing processes.
+Any of the foregoing could have a material adverse effect on the Company is business, results of operations or financial condition.